No-arbitrage of second kind in countable markets with proportional transaction costs: Introduction

 The rest of the paper is organized as follows.
-We first conclude this introduction with a list of notations that will be used throughout paper.
-The model and our key assumptions are presented in Section \ref{S1}.
-Our main results are reported in Section \ref{sec:main results}.
-The proofs of the closure properties are collected in Section \ref{sec: closure}, in which we also prove a dual characterization for the set of attainable claims and discuss the so-called B-property.
-The existence of a Multiple Strictly Consistent Price System is proved in Section \ref{sec:mcps}.
-The last section discusses elementary properties of cones in infinite dimensional spaces and under which conditions our key assumption, Assumption \ref{Eff Fric} below, holds. \\
+We first conclude this Introduction with a list of notation that will be used throughout paper.
+The model and our key assumptions are presented in Section~\ref{S1}.
+Our main results are reported in Section~\ref{secmainresults}.
+The proofs of the closure properties are collected in Section~\ref{secclosure}, in which we also prove a dual characterization for the set of attainable claims and discuss the so-called B-property.
+The existence of Many Strictly Consistent Price Systems is proved in Section \ref {secmcps}.
+We then discuss elementary properties of cones in infinite-dimensional spaces and under which conditions our key assumption, Assumption~\ref{EffFric} below, holds.
+Finally, in Section \ref{secconcludingremars}, we explain how our results can be generalized to a more abstract setting. \textit{Notation}: We identify the set of $\R$-valued maps on $\N$ with the topological vector space (hereafter TVS) $\R^\N$, with elements of the form $x=(x^i)_{i\ge1}$.
+The set $\R^\N$ is endowed with its canonical product topology, also called the topology of pointwise convergence: $(x_n)_{n\ge1}$ in $\R^\N$ converges pointwise to $x\in \R^\N$ if $x_n^i\to x^i$ for all $i\ge1$.
+We set $\M=\R^{\N^2}$, whose elements are denoted by $a=(a^{ij})_{i,j\ge1}$, define $\M_+$ as the subset of $\M$ composed by elements with nonnegative components, and use the notation $\M ^1_+$ [resp., $\M_{f,+}$] to denote the set of elements $a$ in $\M_+$ such that $\sum_{i,j\ge1}a^{ij}<\infty$ [resp., only a finite number of the $a^{ij}$'s are not equal to $0$].\vadjust{\goodbreak}